The final part of this series explains how to complete the verification and review steps of the security patch

 management procedure.
 These last two phases are just as important as security patch testing and deployment; however, verification and review are mainly driven by the procedure instead of the patch.

 The intricacies of software installation compel the separation of the deployment and verification procedures.
 During deployment, success or failure is judged based on feedback from the security patch management tool.
 The verification process involves checking the related files, binary versions and registry settings to confirm the patch has taken effect.
 Patch verification must use methods that check for the specific characteristics of the patch.
 The verification process is primarily conducted by the tool, unless the tool is not capable of doing so, then it must be done manually.

 The patch management tool used to deploy the security patch needs to have the ability to monitor the patched systems after deployment.
 It should also verify that the security patch was properly installed.
 If the tool is unable to do so, the organization needs to create a manual method or sub-procedure to complete the task.
 The tool should also keep track of which systems have and have not been patched.
-If a system file or application has changed and causes the system to become vulnerable again, the tool should flag the system and the patch should
+If a system file or application has changed and causes the system to become vulnerable again, the tool should flag the system and the patch should be re-applied.

 Review patch status